-- Surplus Contract.
-In June 2001, we were awarded the Surplus Contract, a competitive-bid exclusive contract under which we acquire, manage and sell all usable DoD surplus personal property turned into the DLA Disposition Services.
-Surplus property generally consists of items determined by the DoD to be no longer needed, and not claimed for reuse by, any federal agency, such as computers, electronics, office supplies, scientific and medical equipment, aircraft parts, clothing and textiles.
-Revenue from our Surplus Contract (including buyer premiums) accounted for approximately 30.3%, 27.2%, and 27.7% of our total revenue for the fiscal years ended September 30, 2011, 2012 and 2013, respectively.
-The property sold under our Surplus Contract accounted for approximately 18.5%, 15.5%, and 15.0% of our GMV for the fiscal years ended September 30, 2011, 2012 and 2013, respectively.
-On November 6, 2008, the DoD extended the original Surplus Contract through December 17, 2008.
-We executed the new Contract on December 18, 2008.
-The new Surplus Contract base term expired in February 2012, subject to DoD's right to extend it for two additional one-year terms.
-The DoD has exercised both renewal options, and has initiated a Request for Proposal (RFP) process for the next Surplus Contract, which process was suspended in November 2013.
-We continue to provide services under our existing contract. - Scrap Contract.
+• Scrap Contract.
 In June 2005, we were awarded a competitive-bid exclusive contract under which we acquire, manage and sell substantially all scrap property of the DoD turned into the DLA Disposition Services.
 Scrap property generally consists of items determined by the DoD to have no use beyond their base material content, such as metals, alloys, and building materials.
-Revenue from our Scrap Contract (including buyer premiums) accounted for approximately 25.5%, 16.1%, and 13.5% of our total revenue for the fiscal years ended September 30, 2011, 2012 and 2013, respectively.
-The property sold under our Scrap Contract accounted for approximately 15.4%, 8.9%, and 7.0% of our GMV for the fiscal years ended September 30, 2011, 2012 and 2013, respectively.
+Revenue from our Scrap Contract (including buyer premiums) accounted for approximately 16.1%, 13.5%, and 14.4% of our total revenue for the fiscal years ended September 30, 2012, 2013 and 2014, respectively.
+The property sold under our Scrap Contract accounted for approximately 8.9%, 7.0%, and 7.7% of our GMV for the fiscal years ended September 30, 2012, 2013 and 2014, respectively.
 We were required to pay \$5.7 million to the DoD in fiscal 2005 for the right to manage the operations and remarket scrap material in connection with the Scrap Contract.
 The Scrap Contract base term expired in August 2012, subject to DoD's right to extend it for three additional one-year terms.
-The DoD has exercised the first two renewal options.
+The DoD has exercised all three of the renewal options.